waa/mtx-changer-python/README.md

 # mtx-changer-python.py
 - A drop-in replacement for Bacula's original `mtx-changer` bash/perl script to control tape libraries but with additional features:
-  - Very clear logging of all actions when debug = True.
+  - Clear logging of all actions when debug = True.
-  - The ability to check a drive's `tapeinfo` status after an unload.
-If the drive requires cleaning, automatically load a cleaning tape, wait, then unload it.
+  - The ability to check a drive's `tapeinfo` status after an unload and automatically load a cleaning tape, wait, then unload it.

-This script is meant to be automatically called by the Bacula Storage daemon (SD) to load/unload drives in a tape library, or to issue queries to the library to get information.

 Please edit the `mtx-changer-python.conf` configuration file to customize what (if anything) gets logged to the debug log file, and to set other custom variables for the library or libraries managed by the SD.

+This mtx-changer-python.py script is meant to be called by the Bacula Storage daemon (SD) to load/unload drives in a tape library, or to issue queries to the library to get information.

-The `mtx-changer-python.py` script is configured in the SD's Autochanger `Changer Command` setting like:
+To use the mtx-changer-python.py script with an autochanger, it must be configured in the SD's Autochanger `Changer Command` setting like:
 ```
 Autochanger {
   Name = AutochangerName